 BLAZE is a project for boys in school years 7-9.
 It provides a safe space for the young lads to express themselves freely and develop lasting friendships with their peers.
 At BLAZE we eat together, challenge each other on games like Fifa and pool, and take part in discussions around topics such as resilience, success in failure, online safety and the power of optimism.

 BLAZE is run fortnightly at BFree Youth Cafe by Mikey Dicken.
 It aims to build lasting and positive relationships, not just within the project but throughout the local community.

 Into The Wild is a project to help young people experience the outdoors and enjoy the local countryside, by providing an expedition which includes wild camping in hammocks and learning survival skills.
 Young people have the opportunity to earn the John Muir award through completing the project which is now in its third year.

 Aspire is about helping young people plan for their future and find the education or employment they are looking for.
 Many young people in our community finish education with low or no qualifications, resulting in a number of young people becoming NEET in our area.
 Our aim is to come alongside young people to raise their confidence and aspirations and help them to fulfill their potential.

 We work with young people aged 15-20 who are NEET or unsure about their future, by helping them to create CVs, finding and applying for apprenticeships and employment, and supporting them to gain qualifications to boost their CV, such as AQA awards, Duke of Edinburgh, and First Aid certificates.

-Between 2013-2015, Aspire worked with 120 young people.
+To date, Aspire has worked with over 130 young people.
 Each one of those young people finished with a CV full of experience, and we helped find an apprenticeship or job for 60 of these young people.